nannis36/mindbank/README.md

-The main class to run the longest path algorithm is found in the class "Solution".
+The main class to run the longest path algorithm is the class "Solution".

 The program reads user inputs from System.in and expects the input to have the following format: